godott/godott.github.io/_posts/2018-05-28-how-to-become-quantum-engineer.md

 ---
 layout: post
-title: "How to become a Quantum Engineer"
+title: "On the road to a quantum engineer"
 author: "Yunong Shi"
 comments: true
 categories: listing
 tags: [H2BQSE]
 image: qc.jpg
 ---
-Here is the table of content for my long series "How to become a quantm (software and hardware) engineer.
+Here is the table of content for my series "How to become a quantm (software and hardware) engineer."

 {% if page.comments %}
 <div id="disqus_thread"></div>